uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/parallel_api/iterators.rst

         struct inaccessible_it
         {
-            /* unspecified user definition of iterator  which is not "indirectly device accessible" */ };
+            /* user definition of an iterator which is not indirectly device accessible */ };

-        // The following could be omitted.
-The default overload would provide the same result. std::false_type
+        // The following could be omitted, as returning std::false_type matches the default behavior. std::false_type
         is_onedpl_indirectly_device_accessible(inaccessible_it);
     }